UoB-COMSM0110/2024-group-1/docs/QualitativeEvaluation.md

-## Think Aloud Evaluations
+## Think Aloud Evaluation

-We conducted qualitative evaluations at three distinct stages of the game development.
-The feedback was instrumental in shaping subsequent development phases, providing clear guidance on which features needed enhancement or implementation.
+We collected qualitative evaluations at 3 different stages of the game.
+The feedback we received shaped the next few stages of development as we knew what features needed improving and which features needed to be implemented.

 ### Think Aloud Evaluation 1 - Date: 2024-03-18